kupl/starlab-benchmarks/Solidity/README.md

 Name | Description
 ---- | -----------
-src | project source code for each. bug | bug info file in json format.
+src | project source code for each CVE. bug | bug info file in json format.

 ### meta.csv

-It is the meta data for each vulnerable solc code.
+It is a meta data for vulnerable solc codes.
 Description of the columns in meta.csv is as follows:

 Column | Description